 Some of the most authentic memories to be made in a city are created at places that are a little harder to find, and Baton Rouge is home to many small businesses filled with treasures.
-While Small Business Saturday is celebrated on Saturday, Nov.
-25, you can shop at these local shops year-round.
+While Small Business Saturday is celebrated every year on the Saturday after Thanksgiving and Black Friday, you can shop at these local shops year-round.
 We can assure you that while these businesses are small in size, they are definitely worth a visit!

 BATON ROUGE SUCCULENT CO.